ted-ncg/labs/12-web-mvc-create-account.md

     * Takes a parameter `@ModelAttribute("accountName") String name` that will be the account name.
     * Creates a new `Account` instance with the incoming `name` and does a `save` to the account repository.
     * Redirects back to the "all accounts" view
-        * Instead of return the name of a view, you're returning a URL, e.g.:
+        * **NOTE:** Instead of return the name of a _view_, you're returning a **URL**, e.g.:

           ```java
           return "redirect:/account";
           ```

-        * For documentation on the redirect, see https://docs.spring.io/spring/docs/4.3.18.RELEASE/spring-framework-reference/htmlsingle/#mvc-redirecting-redirect-prefix
+        * For documentation on redirect, see https://docs.spring.io/spring/docs/4.3.18.RELEASE/spring-framework-reference/htmlsingle/#mvc-redirecting-redirect-prefix

 1. Run all the tests in `CreateAccountWebIntegrationTest`, and they should all **pass**.